 Pete Rose – Yes or No?

-By now every baseball fan on the planet is aware to Pete Rose, the single best hitter to ever play the game, passed away on Monday in Nevada at the age of 83.
+By now every baseball fan on the planet is aware that Pete Rose, the single best hitter to ever play the game, passed away on Monday in Nevada at the age of 83.

 Like him or not (and most Dodger fans did not because of that ‘single best hitter to ever play the game’ thing), he was not a cheater, unlike several others that we know of.